sonots/sonots.github.io/source/_posts/2014-05-07-norikra-vs-influxdb.markdown

 ## Conclusion

 Norikra won overwhelmingly.
-That said, because InfluxDB is storage, but Norikra is an on-memory engine, the value of InfluxDB shall not be impaired in any way.
+That said, because InfluxDB is a storage, but Norikra is an on-memory engine, the value of InfluxDB shall not be impaired in any way.